zhaohuic/Docs/docs/Software/visualization/paraview.md

   Your browser does not support the video tag.
 </video>

+Make sure to use the same port number in <kbd>Port</kbd> option.
-Once you add the server, you can need to select <kbd>Connect</kbd> to connect ParaView to the cluster.
+Once you add the server, you need to select <kbd>Connect</kbd> to connect ParaView to the cluster.

 !!! note

 		The port number may change everytime you submit job.
 In that case you need to modifiy the port number by sleecting the <kbd>Edit Server</kbd> option.
 The step to modify the server is shown in the above tutorial.

 ## Related Applications

 * Tecplot